 To become a barrister, a law graduate needs to be admitted as a lawyer in an Australian jurisdiction.
-Significant general information on coming to the Bar can be found at the website of the NSW Bar Association under the tab "Coming to the Bar": http://www.nswbar.asn.au/coming-to-the-bar
+Significant general information on coming to the Bar can be found at the website of the New South Wales Bar Association under the tab "Becoming a Barrister - Admission": https://nswbar.asn.au/becoming-a-barrister/admission

-The NSW Bar Association uses the definition of Aboriginal people and Torres Strait Islanders as adopted by the High Court in the Tasmanian Dams Case (Commonwealth v Tasmania (1983) 158 CLR 1) which is a three part test:
+The New South Wales Bar Association uses the definition of Aboriginal people and Torres Strait Islanders as adopted by the High Court in the Tasmanian Dams Case (Commonwealth v Tasmania (1983) 158 CLR 1) which is a three-part test:

-- (i) a person must be of Aboriginal or Torres Strait Island descent, - (ii) who identifies as an Aboriginal person or a Torres Strait Islander, and - (iii) who is accepted by the relevant community as an Aboriginal person or a Torres Strait Islander.
+- (i) a person must be of Aboriginal or Torres Strait Island descent, - (ii) who identifies as an Aboriginal person or a Torres Strait Islander, and - who is accepted by the relevant community as an Aboriginal person or a Torres Strait Islander.

-Any Indigenous person who wants to apply to the Trust for funds or participate in any program run by the Association must supply either:
+Any First Nations person who wants to apply to the Trust for funds or participate in any program run by the Bar Association must supply either: